giosumarin/compare_dnn_compression/README.md

 ### Additional data
 The trained models -- as well as data required by DeepDTA -- are rather big, so they are not versioned.
 Rather, they are available for download.
-You need to use this command `wget https://download855.mediafire.com/5q5u0y5u6ytg/p9k6yz17jiodeej/experiments.zip` in your terminal or directly [download](https://www.mediafire.com/file/p9k6yz17jiodeej/experiments.zip/file) it.
+You need to [download](https://www.mediafire.com/file/fcd92fohngitd0k/experiments.zip/file) it.
 Extract the downloaded zip and merge it into the `experiments` directory.

 ## Usage
 Compression and compact storage of the network are separately executed in two stages.
-1. To apply pruning, quantization or SLR to a model, we provide the `compression.py` script in the `experiments/performance_eval/X` directory, where `X` is one of `VGG19` and `DeepDTA`.
+1. To apply pruning and/or quantization to a model, we provide the `compression.py` script in the `experiments/performance_eval/X` directory, where `X` is one of `VGG19` and `DeepDTA`.
 These scripts are customized for VGG19 and DeepDTA networks, and a minimal runner script is contained in each network sub-directory.
-The original models can be found in the downloaded archive, folder `sHAM_data/experiments/performance_eval/X/original_nets`.
-You need to copy the content of folders `data_utils` and `original_nets` in the homonymous folders here for `DeepDTA`, and just `orginal_nets` per `VGG19`.
+The script to apply SLR, which does not require retraining, is `experiments/space_performance/uws_slrf_space.py`.
+This script can be used on a model with quantized convolutional layers or directly on an uncompressed model.
 2. To store and evaluate the trained network with either HAM or sHAM we provide the `uws_testing_space.py` example script in the `experiments/space_performance` directory, as well with a sample runner script.
 Please note that this script must be executed after those at point 1, since they generate the compressed models to be evaluated